Saecha Clarke

 Saecha Clarke (born 1975) is a former professional skateboarder from Huntington Beach, California.
 Clarke is recognized as a trailblazer in women's skateboarding.

 Skateboarding career

 In 1990, at the age of 15, Clarke was sponsored by Venture, World Industries, Vans, and arise.
-Saecha Clarke appeared, boardsliding a rail, in Tony Hawk's Beyond column in Transworld in the March, 1991 issue.
+She appeared, boardsliding a rail, in Tony Hawk's Beyond column in Transworld Skateboarding, in the March 1991 issue.

+Honors

+In 2023, Clarke was inducted into the Skateboarding Hall of Fame.